For new writers, getting started is easier than you think. Here are some useful tips for new writers.

-Don’t lose such an opportunity to improve your physical health and promote an improved brain activity.
+Don’t lose such an opportunity to improve your physical health and promote improved brain activity.

 Meanwhile, you get the feeling of contentment when listening to music.
 It makes you happy.
 It creates an artistic atmosphere.

-So, let such music play in the background while you are working in order to increase your productivity.
+So, let the music play in the background while you are working in order to increase your productivity.